olumpeter/web-projects/40-responsive-images/README.md

 # Creating responsive images  using <code>&lt;img&gt;</code> and <code>&lt;picture&gt;<code> elements

-This project shows how you can create responsive images using <code>&lt;img&gt;</code> and <code>&lt;picture&gt;<code> elements.
+This project shows how you can create responsive images using <code>&lt;img&gt;</code> and <code>&lt;picture&gt;</code> elements.
 It will show you how you can use <code>srcset</code> and <code>sizes</code> attributes to provide several additional source images along with hints to help the browser pick the right one.
 The <code>srcset</code? attribute defines the set of images we will allow the browser to choose between, and what size each image is.
 Each set of image information in the <code>srcset</code> attribute is separated from the previous one by a comma.
 The image information comprises of
   1. the **image filename**,
   1. a space, and
   1. the **image's intrinsic width** in pixels